pyland/pyland/README.md

 sudo gdebi libgoogle-glog-dev_0.3.3-1_armhf.deb
 cd ..
 ```
-Also requires libsdl2-mixer-dev, not currently on the raspbian repo.
+You must also install the library libsdl2-mixer-dev, which is not currently on the raspbian repo.

-Get source code using git:
+Get Pyland source code using git:
 ```bash
 sudo apt-get install --no-install-recommends git-core git clone http://github.com/pyland/pyland
 ```

-#### Compiling on Raspberry Pi
+#### Compiling (Raspberry Pi)

 For compiling on the Raspberry Pi, use: